Maxie Jones: 2017–present

 Maxie was traveling for work, and was absent for quite sometime in the beginning of their marriage.
 She came back, determined to find Ask Man Landers, a blogger who gave advice that inadvertently led to her mother and Mac getting caught for public indecency.
 She discovered that Nurse Amy Driscoll (Risa Dorken) was the writer, and that Nathan was posing as the face to help Amy out.
 She supported them, and later helped them out of a jam when the publisher threatened to pull the book deal for the blog.

 Maxie found out she was pregnant at Thanksgiving, and she and Nathan began preparing for the baby's arrival.
 Nathan then found out that his father was international crime lord Cesar Faison (Anders Hove), and decided to try and capture him by drawing him out.
 Maxie had her doubts, though, and asked Lulu not to help Nathan.
 Unfortunately, this failed, and Faison showed up in town, and took Maxie hostage.
 Nathan tried to stop Faison, and got shot.
 He later died in the hospital, devastating Maxie.
 She blamed Lulu, and their friendship was strained.
 Maxie bonded with Peter August (Wes Ramsey), Lulu's boss, who felt guilty for publishing the article that led to Nathan's death.
 After the Nurses' Ball, Peter drove Maxie home when she went into labor.
 Peter helped Maxie deliver her baby boy, who Maxie named James, in honor of Nathan.
 Maxie found out that Peter was actually Faison's son, and he was Faison's target the night Nathan got shot.
 Peter apologized to Maxie, but Maxie found it hard to forgive him for causing Nathan's death.

+Reception

+In 2023, Charlie Mason from Soaps She Knows placed Maxie at #29 on his ranked list of General Hospital’s 40+ Greatest Characters of All Time, commenting that "She’s been naughty.
+She’s been nice.
+But one thing Frisco Jones Mac and Felicia Scorpio’s daughter has always been — and will always be — is fashionable.
+A heart that big and beautiful never goes out of style."